Kanyinsola-S/Loaner-Vehicle-Application/README.md

 **Sprint Outcome:**
 By the end of Sprint 1, we had a fully functioning MVP that:

--Captures and stores vehicles available for request.
+-Captures and stores vehicles available for request

--Tracks loan requests and vehicle statuses.
+-Tracks loan requests and vehicle statuses

--Monitors servicing activities.
+-Monitors servicing activities

--Enables users to request vehicles via the Service Portal.
+-Enables users to request vehicles via the Service Portal

 ## Sprint 2 – Feature Enhancement